 A pupil is only eligible to receive a free school meal when a claim for the meal has been made on their behalf and we have verified their eligibility.
 We will continue to use the DfE Eligibility Checking System (ECS) to determine eligibility for free school meals.

 Transitional protection is on an individual child basis and not on a family basis.
 This means that other children in the family will not automatically be entitled to free school meals.
 Children must meet the eligibility criteria at the time the application for free school meals is made in order to be entitled.

 All infant age pupils (Reception/Years 1 and 2) are entitled to receive a free school meal.

-The Pupil Premium grant is provided by the government for each eligible child and this money is used to fund valuable support in school.
+The Pupil Premium grant is provided by the Government for each eligible child, and can be up to £1,320 additional funding to support your child's education and fund valuable support and resources in school.

 If you need any help you can contact Barnsley Borough County Council Benefits, Taxation & Payments Customer service team on 01226 787787 or call into our School Reception.